Understanding Artificial Intelligence: Decoding the Buzzwords

 How Training Works

-Quality and quantity of data are pivotal.
+Input Data: Quality and quantity of data are pivotal.
 The data's diversity can help the model in making unbiased decisions.
 Example: In a facial recognition system, the training dataset must encompass a wide range of ethnicities, ages, and lighting conditions to be effective.

 Learning Process: AI predictions are honed through iterative algorithms.
 Adjustments are made until accurate predictions are consistently produced.